-Scenario planning helps your marketing organization stay agile, because it is the most effective form of risk management.
+Scenario planning is the most effective form of risk management.
+It helps your marketing organization stay agile.
 If you’ve done it right, you’re ready to roll with whatever changes crop up.
 There is no situation where your marketing team or company wouldn’t benefit from having an array of levers to pull that create business impact.
 It’s the smartest way to plan and budget your valuable marketing spend.

 In times of crisis, scenario planning takes on renewed importance.
 Planning in the wake of an economic disaster can feel pointless.
-But it is the only way to reduce the rampant uncertainty to a manageable set of plausible ways forward.
-When COVID-19 suddenly shut down all in-person events, that was 23.4% of program spend that needed to be reallocated.
-Marketing organizations that weren’t scenario planning and didn’t have budget visibility were paralyzed by indecision.
+But it is the only way to reduce the uncertainty to a manageable set of solutions.
+23.4% of program spend needed to be reallocated when COVID-19 suddenly shut down all in-person events.
+Marketing organizations that weren’t scenario planning and lacked budget visibility were paralyzed by the decision.

 Don’t make that mistake.
 Start scenario planning now.